lrotermund/blog/content/posts/mastering-microservices.md

 #### Communication patterns

-There are primarily three communication channels among the micro front-ends: URLs, attributes and events.
+There are primarily three communication channels among the micro front-ends:
+{{< abbr "URLs" "Uniform Resource Locator" >}}, attributes and events.

 As mentioned before, {{< abbr "URLs" "Uniform Resource Locator" >}} are just static links to call other resources, in a very classical way.